 - SOPHAS application deadline is Jan.
 15 for domestic and international applicants.

-- Notifications for fall admission are generally done by email before or around April 15.
+- Notifications for fall admission will be sent by email before April 15.

 Admission is granted for the fall semester only.